Raised to be compliant

 that were expected of you that you internalized to the point of believing they

-around a little notebook every day to make notes) when you make decisions to
+around a little notebook every day to make notes when you make decisions to

-disappear and become invisible, when you feel you need to protect yourself and
+disappear, to manipulate, to become invisible, when you feel you need to protect yourself.
+Notice when you don’t ask questions.
+Identify times

 you “suck up” to some authority figure in order to manipulate getting approval